The Rundown

 - The prices can vary quite drastically by flavour, and are somewhat high

-The Honest Kitchen Human-Grade Dehydrated Dog Food is one well worth knowing about and is a fantastic option for Dobermans who may need a soft diet due to either digestive issues or trouble chewing dry dog food.
-The calorie count is high, meaning your pup’s digestive or tooth troubles won’t need to interrupt their usual energetic lifestyles.
+The Honest Kitchen Human Grade Dog Food is a fantastic option for Dobermans who may need a soft diet due to either digestive issues or trouble chewing dry dog food.

 click to see more